doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

 - [**Dynamic compilation**](#dynamic-compilation) is useful in a development context, you can update a module source file, a package or a core project and just hit F5, all dependent modules will be dynamically re-compiled.
 When a module has a dependency on a core project which is not part of `Orchard.Web`, if needed this non ambient core project is also re-compiled at runtime.

 - In a published context, most of the time it will be better to use pre-compiled modules, but maybe useful in some scenarios to only have to push e.g an updated source file.
-Dynamic compilation has been tested in different contexts where core projects are not there and / or there is no packages storage.
+Dynamic compilation and loading have been tested in different contexts where core projects are not there and / or there is no packages storage.

 ###Library assemblies

-A project is a library which have dependencies on other libraries which are other projects and / or packages.
+A module project is a library which have dependencies on other libraries which are other projects and / or packages.
 When resolved through one of the [**dotnet model API**](#project-model-api), each library provide different collections related to different kind of assemblies.

 - **Compilation assemblies**: Referenced for all dependencies when compiling a project.

-- **Default runtime assemblies**: Used for implementation at runtime, need to be loaded for all dependencies.
+- **Default runtime assemblies**: Used for implementation, need to be loaded for all dependencies.

 - **Compile only assemblies**: Most of the time a library has only one compilation assembly which is the same as the default runtime one.
-If not it's a compile only assembly because another one is used for implementation.
+Otherwise it's a compile only assembly and another one is used for implementation.

 - **Specific runtime assemblies**: Some libraries provides different implementations for different runtime environments.

 - **Native assemblies**: Some libraries need to provide native implementations for different runtimes environments.
 Because Modules are not intended to be published themselves, we don't care about native outputs.

-- **Resources assemblies**: Embedded resources in `{project}.resources.dll` files used by the resource manager.
+- **Resources assemblies**: `{project}.resources.dll` files used by the resource manager.

 - **Ambient assembly**: An assembly related to an [**ambient project**](#library-contexts) or an [**ambient package**](#library-contexts).

 ##Dotnet commands

-Here we describe how dotnet commands output binaries, this because we use the same structure to [**store at runtime**](#dynamic-storing) all [non ambient assemblies](#library-assemblies) of modules in probing folders, and then to retrieve them in different contexts for compilation and loading.
+Here we describe how dotnet commands output binaries, this because we use the same structure to [**store at runtime**](#dynamic-storing) all [non ambient assemblies](#library-assemblies) of modules dependencies in probing folders, and then to retrieve them in different contexts for compilation and loading.

 - **dotnet compile** (used by dotnet build): The project assembly (and its .pdb file) is outputed.